davebeyer/homebridge-lutron-hwi/README.md

 ## Config options

-The following settings are used to configure the plugin (accessiblel via the plugin's "Settings" in the Homebridge UI, or directly by editing the homebridge ```config.json``` file.
+The following settings are used to configure the plugin (accessible via the plugin's "Settings" in the Homebridge UI, or directly by editing the homebridge ```config.json``` file.